ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 [a registry TBD](#IANA)).

 formats (array of strings)
-: An array of subject identifier subject types
+: An array of subject identifier subject formats
             requested for the RO, as defined by {{I-D.ietf-secevent-subject-identifiers}}.

 assertions (array of strings)